Learn-Together-Pro/ComputerScience/dbms/concepts.md

 [Look](./cheatsheet.md#SQL-Join)

-**Inner Join ~ Cross Join**
+**Inner Join**

 Returns rows with matching values in both tables.

+**Cross Join** ~ **Cartesian Product**

 Produces the Cartesian product of the two tables.

-Semantically cross join and inner join are same.
+Semantically cross join and cartesian product are same.
+The primary difference bettwen inner join and cross join is that an inner join requires a matching condition and filters results based on that condition, while a cross join does not filter rows and combines all rows from the joined tables.

 **Self Join**